neogeographica/chaintool/docs/configuration.rst

 (The actual directory added to :envvar:`PATH` will vary depending on your OS and your home directory path.)

-If you leave these lines intact, you can later use :command:`chaintool x shortcuts` to automatically remove them.
+If you leave these lines intact, you can later use ``chaintool x shortcuts`` to automatically remove them.

 Once your shell startup script has been modified, you will need to start a new shell to get the benefit of this new :envvar:`PATH`.
 From then on, any new command or sequence creation will result in a new shortcut that is immediately available for use.